 It is known that one can measure the robustness of Dirac graphs with respect to Hamiltonicity by counting the number of distinct Hamilton cycles that a Dirac graph must contain.
 For more details about the robustness, we refer the reader to see the nice survey of Sudakov \cite{SudakovRobust}.
 This method can be extended to measure the robustness of Dirac graph systems.

-It follows from Theorem \ref{patterncycle} that there exist at least $n!\sim \sqrt{2\pi n}(n/e)^n$ different transversal Hamilton cycles in a graph system consisting of $n$ asymptotically Dirac graphs.
-Bradshaw, Halasz, and Stacho \cite{Brad2022} showed that given a system of $n$ Dirac graphs with order $n$, there are at least $(cn/e)^{cn}$ different transversal Hamilton cycles for some constant $c\geq 1/68$.
-Anastos and Chakraborti \cite{2023Anastosrobust} improved the result of \cite{Brad2022} by showing that there exists a constant $C>0$ such that there are $(Cn)^{2n}$ different transversal Hamilton cycles in a graph system consisting of $n$ Dirac graphs, which is tight up to the choice of $C$.
+Bradshaw, Halasz and Stacho \cite{Brad2022} showed that given a system of $n$ Dirac graphs with order $n$, there are at least $(cn/e)^{cn}$ different transversal Hamilton cycles for some constant $c\geq 1/68$.
+Theorem \ref{patterncycle} recovers a stronger lower bound, that there exist at least $n!\sim \sqrt{2\pi n}(n/e)^n$ different transversal Hamilton cycles in a graph system $\mathcal{G}$ consisting of $n$ {asymptotically Dirac graphs (i.e., $\delta(\mathcal{G})\geq (1/2+\alpha)n$ for $\alpha>0$)}.
+Anastos and Chakraborti \cite{2023Anastosrobust} improved this by showing that there exists a constant $C>0$ such that there are $(Cn)^{2n}$ different transversal Hamilton cycles in a graph system consisting of $n$ Dirac graphs, which is tight up to the choice of $C$.
 They \cite{2023Anastosrobust} also showed that every graph system consisting of $n$ Dirac graphs with order $n$ spans $n/2$ pairwise edge-disjoint transversal Hamilton cycles, and this is best possible.